TGC Web Redesign

 I had the good fortune to work closely with 3 Pillar Global while redesigning the TGC website.
-We worked collaboratively to overhaul the entire site through research, wires, testing (both low and hi-fi prototypes) and delivering final designs for hundreds of pages and breakpoints.
-This was achieved in a few short months by starting with a robust design system and collaborating daily.
+We worked collaboratively, as a global team, to overhaul the entire site through research, wires, testing, both low and hi-fi prototypes, and final design/product delivery for hundreds of pages and breakpoints.
+This was all achieved in a few short months by starting with a robust design system and maintaining a well-informed, close-knit team throughout the project.

 Archetypes